YuanXun9834/SG_Routing_UI_LinYuanXun/docs/Test_Procedures/Test_Procedures.md

 1. **Locate blockage list**
    - Ensure at least one blockage exists (add one if needed)
-   - Find the blockage list panel
+   - Find the blockage list panel in the bottom-right corner

 2. **Identify delete button**
    - Locate a blockage in the list
    - Verify a delete button (×) is present for each blockage
+   - Verify the delete button has a red gradient background

 3. **Test deletion with confirmation**
    - Click the delete button for a blockage